 At St. George's, we recognise the importance of the effective teaching and learning of English.
-English has always been taught everyday at St. George's and this year sees an exciting change to our English curriculum with the inclusion of "Talk4Writing" across the school which will begin in the summer term...
+English has always been taught every day at St. George's and this year we consolidate the strategy of "Talk4Writing" across the school which we piloted 4 terms ago.
+We have seen real improvement in the quality of writing over the school since its launch.

 Talk For Writing (T4W)